Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 How to Make Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-1. Make the Pancake Batter: In a large bowl whisk together flour, baking powder, baking soda, salt, and sugar then whisk in the buttermilk, eggs, and vanilla extract until combined.
+1. Make the Pancake Batter: In a large bowl, whisk together flour, baking powder, baking soda, salt, and sugar, then whisk in the buttermilk, eggs, and vanilla extract until combined.
 Rest the pancake batter for 10 minutes.

 pancake batter being stirred

 2. Cook the Pancakes: Heat a large skillet or griddle over medium heat and brush with unsalted butter or neutral oil (you will need to add more butter or oil between batches).
-Pour about 1 tablespoon of batter into the pan leaving about an inch between each pancake then sprinkle with a few blueberries.
-Depending on the size of your skillet you can cook 4-5 pancakes at a time.
+Pour about 1 tablespoon of batter into the pan, leaving about an inch between each pancake, then sprinkle with a few blueberries.
+Depending on the size of your skillet, you can cook 4-5 pancakes at a time.

 pancakes being cooked on a pan